Barend Biesheuvel

-The Cabinet fell on 19 July 1972 just a year into its term and was replaced by the caretaker Cabinet Biesheuvel II with Biesheuvel continuing as Prime Minister.
-For the election of 1972 Biesheuvel served once again as Lijsttrekker but the following cabinet formation resulted in a coalition led by Labour Leader Joop den Uyl.
-Biesheuvel left office following the installation of the Cabinet Den Uyl on 11 May 1973 and announced his retirement and stepped down as Leader on 15 May 1973.
+The first Biesheuvel cabinet fell on 19 July 1972 just a year into its term and was replaced by the caretaker Biesheuvel II cabinet, with Biesheuvel continuing as Prime Minister.
+For the 1972 general election, Biesheuvel served once again as lead candidate, but the following cabinet formation resulted in a coalition led by Joop den Uyl, Leader of the Labour Party.
+Biesheuvel left office upon the installation of the Den Uyl cabinet on 11 May 1973 and announced his retirement, stepping down as party leader on 15 May 1973.

 Biesheuvel retired from active politics at just 53 and became active in the private and public sectors as a corporate and non-profit director and served on several state commissions and councils on behalf of the government, and continued to be active as a lobbyist for the European Union advocating for more European integration.
-Biesheuvel was known for his abilities as skillful manager and effective Debater.
+Biesheuvel was known for his abilities as skilful manager and effective Debater.
 During his premiership, his cabinets were responsible for several major public sector reforms by stimulating further deregulation and endorsing more privatization.
 Biesheuvel continued to comment on political affairs as a statesman until his death at the age of 81 from cardiovascular disease.
 He holds the distinction as leading the last cabinet in which the prime minister was not from the largest party in the coalition, and his premiership is consistently considered both by scholars and the public to have been below average.